Khanabeev/seriously-2/README.md

 ## Actors

-1. Passenger (not need as a Class)
+1. Passenger (is not needed as a Class)
 2. Elevator
 3. Floors
 4. Doors